dj311/beamer-to-pptx/README.md

  * If `pdftocairo -svg` is lossless for your PDF, then this tool should be as well.
 The `pdftotext` transformation of speaker notes is likely to be lossy.
 ```

+In short, make sure Poppler and npm/npx are installed then run `npx beamer-to-pptx <path-to-presentation.pdf>`.
+You could alternatively install the package as you would any other npm package.